 Project 1: Share Market Data Analysis

-WebBaseLoader fetches multiple URLs concurrently and returns the extracted text as Document objects.
-Use alazy_load() for async loading, which is more efficient than the synchronous version for multiple URLs.
+WebBaseLoader fetches multiple URLs at the same time and returns the extracted text as Document objects.
+We use alazy_load() for async loading, because it is faster than the synchronous version when there are many URLs.

 from langchain_community.document_loaders import WebBaseLoader